xuyus/onnxsharp/README.md

 ## ONNX Graph Editor

-Edit Your ONNX Model With Few Lines of Changes.
+Edit Your ONNX Model With Few Lines of Codes.

 Search Nodes: